 - Filling out job applications online

-- Adult Basic Education in Spanish / Primaria y secundaria en español This course is designed for native Spanish speakers who have little or no primary education.
+- Adult Basic Education in Spanish / Primaria y secundaria en español This course is designed for native Spanish speakers who have little or no primary education, and for those you have completed their secundaria (middle school) but have been out of school for at least 5 years or more.
 Students develop reading, writing, basic math, and other fundamental learning skills in a supportive, engaging environment.
 Students quickly gain confidence and improve their skills sufficient to enter a program to earn their primary and secondary diplomas.

-- GED Readiness This class helps native Spanish speakers refresh or acquire the math, reading, and writing skills needed to enroll in General Educational Development (GED) classes.
-The class is taught by a bilingual educator who provides individualized attention to the students.
+- GED Readiness This class helps native Spanish speakers refresh or acquire the math, reading, and writing skills needed to enroll in General Educational Development (GED) Prep classes.
+This is not the same as a GED Prep course in which students will be ready to take their GED within a specified amount of time – it is the precursor to that type of class for those not ready for a GED Prep class.
+If the main barrier to getting a GED or taking a GED Prep class is language, students should enroll in an English class.
+GED Readiness is taught by a bilingual educator who provides individualized attention to the students.